RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_subscription.md

 * `cloud_provider` - A cloud provider object, documented below
 * `number_of_databases` - The number of databases that are linked to this subscription.
 * `status` - Current status of the subscription
-* `pricing` - A list of pricing objects, documented below

 The `cloud_provider` block supports: